 For example, does Nelnet refinance student loans?
-Short answer: no. But knowing where Nelnet ranks compared to other federal loan servicers whether it’s worth refinancing your Nelnet student loans to a private lender is worth looking into.
+Short answer: no. But knowing where Nelnet ranks compared to other federal loan servicers and whether it's worth refinancing your Nelnet student loans to a private lender is worth looking into.
 Read on to find out.

 Is Nelnet a good student loan servicer?

-In a summer 2018 survey, Student Loan Planner received 385 responses to its student loan servicer survey.
+In a summer 2018 survey, Student Loan Planner® received 385 responses to its student loan servicer survey.
 Receiving 3.3 stars out of 5, Nelnet came far ahead of both FedLoan Servicing (2.8 stars) and Navient (2.7 stars).

 All that is good news if you have Nelnet as your servicer.
 But the bad news is that you could still run into issues.

 While getting 3.3 stars out of 5 is better than getting 2.8 or 2.7, it’s still not great.
-And of the respondents to Student Loan Planner’s survey who said they reached out to Nelnet for a problem, only 4 out of 10 said that they were able to get it resolved.
+And of the respondents to Student Loan Planner®’s survey who said they reached out to Nelnet for a problem, only 4 out of 10 said that they were able to get it resolved.

 Related: The 3 Biggest Complaints Borrowers Have About Nelnet